Venustiano Carranza: Foreign policy

-Election of 1920 and death
+Election of 1920 and assassination

-Since Porfirio Díaz's continuous re-election had been one of the major factors in his ouster, Carranza prudently decided against running for re-election in 1920.
+Since Porfirio Díaz's continuous re-election had been one of the major factors in his ousting, Carranza prudently decided against running for re-election in 1920.
 His natural successor was Álvaro Obregón, the Constitutionalist general who defeated Pancho Villa.
 Believing that Mexico should have a civilian president, Carranza endorsed Ignacio Bonillas, an obscure diplomat who had represented Mexico in Washington, for the presidency.
 As government supporters suppressed and killed those for Obregón, the general decided that Carranza would never leave the office peacefully.
 Obregón and allied Sonoran generals (including Plutarco Elías Calles and Adolfo de la Huerta), who were the strongest power bloc in Mexico, issued the Plan of Agua Prieta.
 This repudiated Carranza's government and renewed the Revolution on their own.

 On 8 April 1920, a campaign aide to Obregón attempted to assassinate Carranza.
 After the failure, Obregón brought his army to Mexico City and drove Carranza out.
 Carranza set out towards Veracruz to regroup, but was betrayed; he was killed on 21 May 1920 while sleeping in Tlaxcalantongo in the Sierra Norte de Puebla mountains.
 His forces were under attack there by General Rodolfo Herrero, a local chieftain and supporter of Carranza's former allies.
 According to General Francisco L. Urquizo, Carranza's last words after being awoken by gunshots were: "Licenciado, ya me rompieron una pierna" ("Lawyer, they have already broken one of my legs").
 (Carranza was referring to his partner, Manuel Aguirre Berlanga when he was ambushed and shot).
 Claudio Lomnitz contends that Carranza was murdered in a shoot-out expressly designed for the purpose" of Obregón's deniability.
 The telegram ordering the death was sent by then Colonel Lázaro Cárdenas in documentation only coming to light in the 1990s.